TheJumpCloud/jcapi-powershell/SDKs/PowerShell/JumpCloud.SDK.V2/docs/exports/Import-JcSdkWorkday.md

 # Import-JcSdkWorkday

 ## SYNOPSIS
-The endpoint allows you to create a Workday Import request.
+The endpoint allows you to import a Workday Import request.

 #### Sample Request
 ```